lsrur/codeblade/README.md

 #### <a name="custom_props"></a>Custom properties
-Codeblade will parse the "comment" metadata of each field looking for custom properties.
+CodeBlade will parse the "comment" metadata of each field looking for custom properties.
 You can add these properties in the field definition during migration in the following way:

 ```php
 ...